 Come to the farm to spend time learning about the goats and other animals, petting the goats and enjoy spending time on the farm.
-Come anytime during the time frame and date we have scheduled below and stay for as long as you like.
+Learn about our farmstead creamery and the cheese making process.
+We open at 10am on Saturdays seasonally.
+Arrive anytime during the time frame and date we have scheduled below.
 Join in on a guided educational tour at 11am if you would like.
+We close at 1pm.

 We will have our goat milk products, as well as snacks and water for visitors to purchase.
-Admission $10 per person.
+Admission $12 per person.
 Children 2 and under are free.
-Please check below for list of scheduled dates!

 TICKETS WILL NOT BE MAILED.
 A COPY OF YOUR RECEIPT ON YOUR PHONE OR A PRINT OUT OF YOUR RECEIPT ARE YOUR TICKET.

-On all mornings listed above we do a tour at 11am
+On all mornings listed above we do a guided walking tour at 11am

 Check back for more dates!

-Note about weather- events will be subject to cancelation if there is a high probability of rain.
+Note about weather- events will be subject to cancelation if there is a high probability of heavy rain or storms.
 But rain checks and rescheduling will be offered.

 Please let us know if you have any questions!